 One activity that comes highly recommended is a river cruise on the waterways that snake through the rainforest.
 Or if you’re looking to get a little dirty, go for a guided tour through the lush vegetation for up-close views of the trees and plants.

-Be sure to arrange plans for a car hire in Cairns, and from there, head north up the coast for a scenic drive with the entire Pacific Ocean on your right.
+Be sure to arrange plans for a Cairns Airport car rental, and from there, head north up the coast for a scenic drive with the entire Pacific Ocean on your right.
 The whole experience, from hire to hike, is a perfect day trip from Cairns.